 Sometimes pairings of skateboarder and song are simply good matches and often music can sway our opinions towards those we we previously had little interest in.
 However, sometimes song choices hold much deeper meanings.
 Case in point – Steve Brandi requested ‘Heard It Through The Grapevine’ for his Static IV part as it resonated with his feelings about people finding out he was gay.

 “Static IV was a tough period for me and that’s part of the reason why I chose that song, too.
 I thought maybe some of my friends that I told in skateboarding might say something and people may be hearing things through the grapevine.
 So I thought, “You know what?
 This song might mean something to me down the road.”
 It’s like a piece of art in my portfolio as a skater … I thought that song fit well but it was also very personal to me,” said Brandi, in an interview with Stewart last year.

 Considering this intrinsic link between skateboarding and music, no title lends itself to this series better than that of Stereo Skateboards’ first full-length video (which makes an appearance in this instalment).
 Furthermore, Stewart’s interest in conspiracy theories stems from youthful encounters with the Alien Workshop team it’s fitting, and of little surprise, Memory Screen takes the opening spot.
 There’s another iconic, albeit forrest-hued, offering from The Sovereign Sect thrown in alongside some early ’90s classics and, perhaps, Kate Bush’s best known hit – Bronte references aside…

-Read on to find out what Stewart had to say about some of his most cherished video part soundtracks and download a mix of them here.
+Read on to find out what Stewart had to say about some of his most cherished video part soundtracks, listen to a mix of them below and and download it here.

 ‘A Little Ethnic Song’